-Expets for authorities concerned, parents’ proactive role on Cyberbullying
+Experts for authorities concerned, parents’ proactive role on Cyberbullying

 reluctant to report the incident either due to lack of awareness or mistrust on law enforces,making the Act not as fruitful as it is meant to be.

-The official disclosed that some 4857 cases of cyberbullying have so far
+The official disclosed that some 4857 cases of cyber-bullying have so far

 been reported in 2017.”Creating awareness among masses is Pakistan Telecommunication Authority’s (PTA) responsibility,however people are advised by the Cell not to post their family pictures and personal substance” he added.He also advised not to add strangers to